The Information Projection in Moment Inequality Models: Existence, Dual Representation, and Approximation: Discussion

 \subsection{Approximation of $I$-Projections}

-This section compares the approximation scheme of our paper with the one put forward by~\cite{bhattacharya2006} in the context of moment inequality constraints.
+This section compares the approximation scheme of our paper with the one put forward by~\citet{bhattacharya2006} in the context of moment inequality constraints.
 Bhattacharya's algorithm applies to $I$-projection problems whose constraint sets can be represented as the finite intersection of sets that are variation-closed and convex, provided that closed-form expressions of the $I$-projections onto the intersecting sets can be obtained.
 The constraint sets our paper considers have this finite intersection representation, however, without imposing further structure on the $I$-projection problem in our setup, obtaining these individual $I$-projections can be a very challenging (if not impossible).
 By contrast, the advantage of our approximation scheme is that it does not rely upon the use of such closed-form expressions to be applicable in practice.

-We discuss two examples of marginal stochastic order that intersect the setup in Section~4 of~\cite{bhattacharya2006}.
+We discuss two examples of marginal stochastic order that intersect the setup in Section~4 of~\citet{bhattacharya2006}.
 These examples illustrate how closed-form expressions of $I$-projections can be obtained by imposing a number of $L_2(Q)$ restrictions on the $I$-projection problem.
-While convenient and simple, such restrictions can be restrictive in practice.
-The first example elucidates this point where the practitioner can easily obtain the closed-form expression of the $I$-projection (i.e., approximation is not required).
-The second example builds upon the first example and requires Bhattacharya's algorithm to approximate the $I$-projection under a set of $L_2(Q)$ restrictions.
+A typical restriction of this sort is $\left\|p\right\|_{L_2(Q)}<\infty$, where $p$ is a density function.
+It restricts the shape of $p$ by excluding densities from the constraint set that blow up too rapidly near some point.
+While convenient and simple, such shape restrictions can be confining in practice.